Canonical URLs and Duplicate Content in Magento

 http://site.co.uk/category/products.htm?sortby=relevance|desc

-The problem comes out when sorting pages get indexed and even cached by Google.
-Imagine how many such pages can exist!
-Thousands!
+The problem appears when sorting pages get indexed and even cached by Google.
+Imagine how many such pages can exist.
 And Google crawlers spend time indexing them while they could concentrate their resources on indexing more important pages of your site: categories, products, etc.

-First go to your product pages and sort them by any option.
+• First, go to your product pages and sort them by any option.
 Now you can see the parameters added to the URL after sorting (e.g., dir, sortby).
-Go to Google and search for site:yourdomain.com inurl:dir
+Go to Google and search for site:yourdomain.com inurl:dir.
+Most likely, you’ll see a message telling you that some results were omitted.

-But when it comes to crawling your Magento store, it’s you but not Google who should decide which pages should be indexed, right?
-So if you haven’t decided this before, it’s high time you did it!
-Click “edit”, choose “Yes” in the dropdown menu and then – “No URLs”.
+• But when it comes to crawling your Magento store, it’s you, not Google, who should decide which pages should be indexed.
+So if you haven’t decided this before, it’s high time you did it.
+Click “edit”, choose “Yes” in the dropdown menu, and then – “No URLs”.

 Block indexing of URLs with parameters in GWT